Dyspepsia: 8 Strategies to Improve Indigestion

 To reduce stress and anxiety, it is important to consume a healing diet and balance your blood sugar levels.
 Grounding, deep breathing exercises, sunlight exposure, Epsom salt baths, prioritizing restorative sleep, and dry brushing are fantastic stress-relieving strategies.

-Supplementing with adaptogenic herbs, such as those in Cortisol Defense, may help your body resist and recover from everyday stress and lower anxiety.
-Brain Calm Magnesium may also be helpful as magnesium plays a critical role in stress.
+Supplementing with adaptogenic herbs, such as ashwagandha, rhodiola, ginseng and holy basil may help your body resist and recover from everyday stress and support restful sleep.
+Using supplemental magnesium may also be helpful as magnesium plays a critical role in stress and sleep.

 Test for Underlying Causes of Dyspepsia